Hero

 Pros

-• Open source and self-hostable — you control your data completely
+• Open source and self-hostable — you control your data

 • Combines web and product analytics in one platform (replaces both GA and Mixpanel)

-• Real-time tracking and instant insights, no delays
+• Real-time tracking, no processing delays

-• Cookieless, GDPR/CCPA compliant by design — no consent banners needed
+• Cookieless, GDPR/CCPA compliant by design — no consent banners

-• Generous free trial and straightforward usage-based pricing
+• 30-day free trial and usage-based pricing

 • All features included at every tier, no add-ons